Infinis Energy buys British wind farm project

-LONDON Renewable power generator Infinis Energy Plc INFII.L has bought an 18.5-megawatt wind farm project from investment firm Peel Group for an undisclosed sum, the company said on Tuesday.
+LONDON, June 23 Renewable power generator Infinis Energy Plc has bought an 18.5-megawatt wind farm project from investment firm Peel Group for an undisclosed sum, the company said on Tuesday.

 The wind farm is located on former surface mining land in Northumberland and next to the 8-megawatt Sisters wind farm project already being developed by Infinis.